Pearson’s Square Calculator

 8. Divide the value in the lower-left quadrant by the value in the center of the square and write the result as a decimal fraction in the upper-left quadrant.

-See also Tungsten Density Calculator
+See also Torque at the Wheels Calculator

 The decimal fractions in the upper-left and lower-right quadrants represent the proportions of Solution A and Solution B, respectively, that need to be mixed to obtain the desired concentration of sugar syrup.
 For example, if the decimal fraction in the upper-left quadrant is 0.6 and in the lower-right quadrant is 0.4, it means that you need to mix 60% Solution A and 40% Solution B to achieve the desired sugar concentration.